Salahybo/Giveaway/README.md

  Spin to Win - Salahybo

-Land on a Secret, God, or OG To Win 2 Thousand Robux And a Free 200mil Tang Tang Keletang in Roblox Steal a Brainrot
+Land on a Secret, God, or OG To Win 2 Thousand Robux And a Free 600mil Pavonero  (St Patrick's trait) in Roblox Steal a Brainrot

 Chances: